BrownNo28/ISM/README.md

 ### 1-2.
 Use the following commands to install the required Python3 packages for TOPSEGI:
         pip3 install numpy pandas scipy matplotlib
         sudo apt install python3-tk
+### 1-3.
+Extract the TOPSEGI.zip file and navigate to the `program` directory inside `TOPSEGI`.
+### 1-4.
+Run the TOPSEGI program using the following command:
+        python3 main.py